 Helping Your Pets Detox

 Detoxification is essential for any animal that has been treated with multiple courses of medications such as steroids, antibiotics or antihistamines which are often prescribed for animals with itchy skin or digestive disorders.
-Even pets who have been on a heavily processed diet for years will experience a build up of toxins in their body which must be released when they switch to a healthier diet.
+Even pets who have been fed heavily processed foods for years will experience a build up of toxins in their body which must be released when they switch to a healthier diet.

-Changing to a raw food diet can initiate detoxification and you may see an increase in symptoms such as itching or an odd rash develop initially, but it will typically diminish within 7 to 14 days.
-Herbal rinses or oatmeal baths can help sooth itchiness and rashes until symptoms subside.
-However, be cautious of using oatmeal shampoo if your dog has a yeast infections.
+Changing to a raw food diet can initiate detoxification.
+You may see an increase in symptoms such as itching or an odd rash develop initially, but it will typically diminish within 7 to 14 days.
+Herbal rinses or oatmeal baths can help soothe itchiness and rashes until symptoms subside.
+However, be cautious of using oatmeal shampoo if your dog has a yeast infection.
 Oatmeal shampoo can exacerbate this issue.

 For dogs and cats that exhibit digestive difficulties such as loose stools, additional supplements can help support the health of the intestinal lining.